Up to 50% off sofas & mattresses — limited‑time deals.

 Our Final Verdict

-Maddox is Rowe at its lounge-iest.
-If your priority is stretching out and sinking into a deep seat, it delivers.
-If you want a sofa that encourages upright sitting or you are working with a smaller room, one of the shallower styles will be easier to live with.
+Maddox is the most lounge-heavy sofa in this group.
+If your main goal is stretching out on a deep seat, it delivers.
+If you want a sofa that naturally supports upright sitting or you are working with a tighter room, one of the shallower Rowe styles is easier to live with.

 Leo Sofa